Maslov $S^{1}$ Bundles and Maslov Data: Maslov bundles of symplectic homogeneous G -spaces

-In this subsections we extend Proposition \ref{prop:SO(3) tansitive on =00005CGamma_=00007BS^2=00007D} to the case where the group action $\Phi$ by $G$ is transitive on $M$ .
-Namely, $M$ is a symplectic homogeneous $G$-space.
-For each $p\in M$ and $w\in\Gamma_{J}$, denote by $G_{p}$ the isotropy group of the action $\Phi$ at $p$, and by $G_{w}$ the isotropy group of $\Phi_{\Gamma}$ at $w$.
+In this subsection we extend Proposition \ref{prop:so3-transitive-maslov-bundle} to the case where $M$ is a symplectic homogeneous $G$-space, namely, the group action $\Phi$ by $G$ is transitive on $M$.
+In particular, we show Theorem \ref{thm:homogeneous-G-space-(intro)}, that is, we show that when the first real Chern class $c_\Gamma$ of $\Gamma_J$ is nontrivial, then $\Gamma_J$ is a homogeneous $G$-space.